 As C.S Lewis wrote: “If I find in myself desires which nothing in this world can satisfy, the only logical explanation is that I was made for another world.”
 (From Mere Christianity)

-The Wise Men recognised this, and we recognise it in ourselves, in the desires of our heart that cannot fully be quenched.
+The Wise Men recognized this, and we recognize it in ourselves, in the desires of our heart that cannot fully be quenched.
 Indeed, the meaning of the verb “desire” relates to the stars themselves.

 Perhaps this element of our hearts can best be summed up by Pope John Paul’s beautiful quote from World Youth Day 2000:

 If the Three Kings are the rich, high-spirited sense of adventure in my heart, then the shepherds are the poorer side of that desire.
 The shepherds represent the poverty of my heart.